Transferring between sparse and dense matching via probabilistic reweighting: Experiments

 \section{Experiments}

-We implement reweighted versions of mainstream matchers that utilize Transformers and evaluate their performances across different levels of sparsity.
+We implement reweighted versions of mainstream Transformer-based matchers including SuperGlue, LightGlue, and LoFTR.
+Their performances are evaluated at different levels of sparsity.
 The comparisons of the sparse and dense matching performance are conducted on both indoor and outdoor datasets.